Choe Bu

-Choe Bu (최부, 1454–1504) was a Korean official during the early Joseon Dynasty.
-He is most well known for the account of his shipwrecked travels in China from February to July 1488, during the Ming dynasty (1368–1644).
+Choe Bu (최부, 1454–1504) was a Korean diarist, historian, politician, and travel writer during the early Joseon Dynasty.
+He was most well known for the account of his shipwrecked travels in China from February to July 1488, during the Ming dynasty (1368–1644).
 He was eventually banished from the Joseon court in 1498 and executed in 1504 during two political purges.
 However, in 1506 he was exonerated and given posthumous honors by the Joseon court.

 Choe's diary accounts of his travels in China became widely printed during the 16th century in both Korea and Japan.
 Modern historians also refer to his written works, since his travel diary provides a unique outsider's perspective on Chinese culture in the 15th century.
 The attitudes and opinions expressed in his writing represent in part the standpoints and views of the 15th century Confucian Korean literati, who viewed Chinese culture as compatible with and similar to their own.
 His description of cities, people, customs, cuisines, and maritime commerce along China's Grand Canal provides insight into the daily life of China and how it differed between northern and southern China during the 15th century.